WriteSpeakCode/own-expertise-2014/coding.md

   1. _______________________
   2. _______________________
   3. _______________________
-2. Share what you found on the WSC2014 Etherpad: <https://github.com/WriteSpeakCode/own-expertise-2014/blob/master/coding-opportunities.md>
+2. Share what you found: <https://github.com/WriteSpeakCode/own-expertise-2014/blob/master/coding-opportunities.md>

 Tips for brainstorming potential projects:
 - What projects do you use and would personally benefit from?